tiangolo/uwsgi-nginx-flask-docker/README.md

 COPY ./app /app
 ```

-There are several image tags available for Python 3.6 and above, and Python 2.7, but for new projects you should use the latest version available.
+There are several image tags available but for new projects you should use the latest version available.

-As of now, [everyone](https://www.python.org/dev/peps/pep-0373/) [should be](http://flask.pocoo.org/docs/0.12/python3/#python3-support) [using **Python 3**](https://docs.djangoproject.com/en/1.11/faq/install/#what-python-version-should-i-use-with-django).
-And [Python 2.7 has reached its end of life](https://www.python.org/doc/sunset-python-2/).

 There are several template projects that you can download (as a `.zip` file) to bootstrap your project in the section "**Examples (project templates)**" above.